fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 This will let **FastAPI** know that this parameter is required.

+## Check for unknowns

+By default FastAPI will ignore any unknown query or body parameters.
+If you would like to also validate for unknown query or body parameters you can pass the optional `check_unknown=True` parameter of the FastAPI application.

 ## Query parameter list / multiple values

 When you define a query parameter explicitly with `Query` you can also declare it to receive a list of values, or said in other way, to receive multiple values.